OuterSpaceHobo/ITPEC-FE-Deck/README.md

 To install and use deck refer to - https://apps.ankiweb.net/

-If this deck viotales any copyright - shabalin.st@gmail.com
+If this deck violates any copyright - shabalin.st@gmail.com